afontainec/chinchay-docs/docs/models/find.md

 ## Overview

 Next in line, we will see about the `find` method.
 This is an asynchronous method that returns an array of javascript object, where each javascript object represent an entry of the database that meets with the parameters requested.
 This is one of the most flexible and powerful tool.
-With no more overdues, lets get to it.
+With no more overdues, let's get to it.

 ### Parameters

   * Search: Javascript object with the definition of what should be searched.
   * Columns: An array with the columns that should be return.
-If its null or 'all' will return all the columns.
+If it's null or 'all' will return all the columns.
   * Options: A javascript object for more configurations, such us sorting, grouping, etc.

 ### Return value